aws-samples/aws-transit-gateway-connect-attachment-integration-with-amazon-linux-and-frrouting/README.md

 #
 ```

-If the BGP is not getting established verify there is connectivity to TGW BGP IPs on TCP port 179
+If the BGP is not getting established verify there is connectivity from the Linux instance to TGW BGP IPs on TCP port 179

 ```
 # telnet 169.254.6.2 179